The Stages of Alcoholism

 Despite this diversity, however, AUD does follow a certain pattern.
 To help clarify how this disorder typically progresses, medical professionals have identified four stages, each characterised by signs and symptoms ranging from mild to severe.
 Identifying the stage of alcoholism can assist in recognising if and what kind of treatment is necessary.

-A Quick “What is What” of Alcohol Use
+A quick “What is What” of alcohol use

 The terms used to describe problem drinking have evolved over the years, so let’s take a closer look at the terminology you likely encounter when browsing articles on this topic: